-The smartphone has a number of major players these days, outside the familiar brands of Apple and Samsung.
-Huawei has been trying to cement itself as the second-largest brand, with successful pushes into Asian and European markets.
-But its position has been put into jeopardy due to Huawei’s ban from US markets and technology.
-Instead, the best-positioned contender comes from the lesser-known BBK Electronics is rushing ahead of the competition, even challenging market goliaths like Samsung and Apple.
+The smartphone market has several major players these days, outside the familiar brands like Apple and Samsung.
+Huawei was trying to cement itself as the second-largest brand, successfully pushing into Asian and European markets.
+But its position was put into jeopardy due to Huawei’s ban from US markets and technology.
+Now, lesser-known BBK Electronics is rushing ahead of the competition, even challenging market goliaths like Samsung and Apple.

 BBK is a Chinese multinational corporation.
-It owns a number of popular brands across various consumer electronics markets, including headphones, Blu-ray players, and smartphones.
-It also oversees a number of major smartphone brands including one fan-favorite — Oppo, Vivo, Realme, and OnePlus.
+It owns a number of popular brands across various consumer electronics markets, including headphones, Blu-Ray players, and smartphones.
+It also oversees a number of major smartphone brands, including some fan-favorites — Oppo, Vivo, Realme, and OnePlus.